nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ## Introduction

-DengueHotspotTracker (DHT) is a **desktop app for managing Dengue Cases, optimized for** **use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, AB3 can get your contact management tasks done faster than traditional GUI apps.
+DengueHotspotTracker (DHT) is a **desktop app for managing dengue cases, optimised for** **use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+If you can type fast, DHT can get your dengue case management tasks done faster than traditional GUI apps.

-### Purpose of this application:
+### Purpose of this application

 Dengue fever is a prevalent mosquito-borne disease in many parts of the world, including Singapore.
 The National Environmental Agency (NEA) of Singapore is responsible for monitoring and controlling the spread of this disease.
 To aid in this task, a new application called DengueHotspotTracker (DHT) has been developed, which allows NEA to track all reported cases of dengue fever in Singapore.

-This application serves as an address book, containing the name, postal code, age, date, and (optional) variant type of the reported case.
+This application serves as an case tracker, containing the name, postal code, age, date, and (optional) variant type of the reported case.
 The user-friendly interface provides an easy-to-view overview of the cases, enabling NEA to monitor the trends of the disease in different areas, spread in different age groups, and spread of different variant types of dengue.
 Overall, this application would allow NEA to stay informed about the latest trends